-BSP 332.
-Executives in Residence Seminar.
-This Spring Term course enables Business Scholars to engage with entrepreneurs, senior executives and academics brought to campus through funding made available by the John and Donna Shoemaker Guest Lecturer Endowment Fund.
-The course will include concentrated interaction with guest lecturers and one or more projects relating to the topics being discussed.
-The general focus will be on entrepreneurship and leadership, but specific topics will vary annually based on the composition and interests of the visiting executives.
-Prerequisite: Admittance to the Business Scholars Program and approval of the Department.
+BSP 333.
+Entrepreneurship.
+This course enables Business Scholars to engage with entrepreneurs brought to campus through funding made available by the John and Donna Shoemaker Guest Lecturer Endowment Fund.
+The course will include concentrated interaction with guest lecturers and one or more projects relating to starting a business.
+Topics include value propositions, innovation, channel management, sources of financing, cash flow, cost structure, business model design, marketing, and pricing.
+Prerequisite: Admittance to the Business Scholars Program.